Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Akron Stats and Trends

-- So far this year Akron has one win against the spread.
+- Akron has one win against the spread in four games this year.

-- This season, the Zips are winless ATS when entering a game as an underdog of 9.5 points or more.
+- This year, the Zips are winless ATS when entering a game as an underdog of 9.5 points or more.

-- Akron's games this year have hit the over two times in four opportunities (50%).
+- Akron's games this season have hit the over on two of four set point totals (50%).

 - The Zips have turned the ball over five times this season, three more turnovers than the Bobcats have forced (2).